 California jumping gall wasp (Neuroterus saltatorius)

-The California gallfly causes the largest and most conspicuous of the galls on oak, achieving a diameter of 1 to 4 inches.
-It is a twig gall that is often called an oak apple.
+The California gall wasp causes the largest and most conspicuous of the galls on oak, achieving a diameter of 1 to 4 inches or more.
+This twig gall is often called an oak apple.
 It starts out green and in time becomes red on the sunny side.
 Later in the season, the gall turns brown or greyish just before the adult wasps chew their way out.
 The gall does no apparent damage to the tree and is removed easily without harming the twig.
 During its development, the gall may host up to a dozen larvae.

-Stem galls are caused by the feeding of several species of oak gall wasp larvae.
+Stem galls, like those caused by the oak twig gall wasp, are caused by the feeding of any of several species of oak gall wasp larvae.
 Typical galls are enlarged or swollen.
 Galls associated with oak stems are often smooth and round, but may be elongate, thorny, or rough.
 They can be single galls or clusters of galls.
-Colors vary from green to reddish to brown, depending on the wasp species causing the gall and the age of the gall. .
+Colors vary from green to reddish to brown, depending on the wasp species causing the gall and the age of the gall.

 See "Gallmakers" in: